-The secondary characters however, are excellent.
+The secondary characters, however, are excellent.
 Jason Alexander (of Seinfeld fame) turns in a terrific performance as the chipper and funny Dave.
 His performance is comparable to John Belushi’s Bluto in Animal House (1978) but with a more defined wit.
 Dave is a character who, whilst secondary to the narrative, always steals the scenes he’s in.
 It is a shame more was not made of Jason Alexander’s tremendous comedic skill.
 Nevertheless, even if the main protagonists of The Burning are dull or questionable, Alexander’s Dave is worth watching for.

 The same can absolutely be said of Fisher Stevens’ Woodstock, the skinnier, dorkier answer to Dave.
 Much like Alexander, Stevens turns in a fun and charismatic performance.
 Seeing the likes of Dave and Woodstock defend Alfred when the overbearing Glazer decides to bully him genuinely makes them likeable.
-Having characters like Woodstock and Dave as both fun and genuinely compassionate people does something few horror films manage: we don’t want them to die.
+Having characters like Woodstock and Dave as both fun and genuinely compassionate people does something few slasher films manage: we don’t want them to die.
 As soon as the audience has engaged with a performance like Stevens’, the tension is ramped up when Cropsy comes along.

 When Cropsy does drop in, to say it is bloody is an understatement.
 Tom Savini, the makeup master behind Dawn of the Dead (1978), Friday the 13th (1980), and The Prowler (1981), provides some excellent and genuinely shocking gore effects for The Burning.
 The infamous ‘raft massacre’ sequence is perhaps one of the standout moments of Savini’s career.
 Fingers are chopped, necks are stabbed, and heads are sliced in arguably the film’s most shocking moments.
 Glazer’s death is equally as graphic as Cropsy drives his shears through the bully’s neck before slamming him into a tree.
 An eerie synthesizer soundtrack, courtesy of Rick Wakeman, complements Cropsy’s violent murders.
 The synthesizer screeches and jumps as Cropsy’s shears go to work on his hapless victims.

 Overall, The Burning is a film that lacks in its protagonists and admittedly would not be the film it is had Savini not provided such stunning makeup effects.
 Its lead characters are either bland like Todd or questionable like Alfred – unsatisfying either way.
 On the other hand, there is much enjoyment to be had with the film’s secondary characters; namely Dave and Woodstock.
-Additionally, the synthesizer soundtrack fulfills one of the film’s goals to terrify, as the low drone and thudding heartbeat that accompany Cropsy’s point-of-view shots are genuinely chilling and unsettling.
+Additionally, the synthesizer soundtrack fulfils one of the film’s goals to terrify, as the low drone and thudding heartbeat that accompany Cropsy’s point-of-view shots are genuinely chilling and unsettling.
 Cropsy himself is a terrifying visage, a man gone maniacal with rage and revenge.
 The Burning is far from perfect, but it is entertaining, and for fans of the genre provides plenty to praise.